paul-hammant/java-singleton-detector/trunk/README.txt

 Additional Information
 ======================

-If you need any more information about GSD, or want to submit a bug or contribute in any way, check out the Google Code page at
+If you need any more information about GSD, or want to submit a bug or contribute in any way, check out the Google Code page at:

   http://code.google.com/p/google-singleton-detector/